logoPostPlanify

 • The trade-off: Sendible delivers significantly more profiles per dollar with white-label reports and client dashboards at a fraction of Zoho Social Agency pricing.
 Zoho Social Agency adds CRM integration, 14 channels per brand (including WhatsApp and Telegram), and portal customization.
 If CRM integration matters, Zoho Social wins.
 If profile count and cost-per-client matter, Sendible wins.

-For more details, see our Sendible alternative page, Sendible pricing breakdown, and Sendible reviews.
+For more details, see our Sendible alternatives, Sendible pricing breakdown, Sendible reviews, and Zoho Social vs Sendible comparison.

 11. SocialPilot — Best Budget Option for Teams